Skip to main content

 a.
 Executive Committee

-The Executive Committee shall consist of the Board officers (president, vice president, treasurer and secretary) of the Association.
+The Executive Committee shall consist of the Board officers (president, vice president, and engagement officer) of the Association and committee chairs.
 The president shall serve as chairperson of the Executive Committee.
 The committee chair, or designate, shall present updates, when applicable, of the Executive Committee at all Board meetings.
-The Executive Committee shall meet as needed prior to each full board meeting to provide input to the full board meeting agenda.
+Responsibilities of the Membership committee include:

-The Nominating Committee shall be led by a minimum of two Board members who are appointed by the Board president or who volunteer to serve on this committee.
-The Board vice president may serve as chairperson, and the president may serve as an ex-officio member of this committee.
-The committee chair, or designate, shall present updates of the Nominating Committee at all Board meetings.
-The chair of the Nominating Committee may invite alumni at large to serve on this committee for a fixed term.
-Former board officers/members are encouraged to serve on the Nominating Committee.
-Responsibilities of the Nominating committee include:
+The Membership Committee shall be led by a minimum of two Board members who are appointed by the Board president or who volunteer to serve on this committee.
+The committee chair, or designate, shall present updates of the Membership Committee at all Board meetings.
+The chair of the Membership Committee may invite alumni at large to serve on this committee.
+Former board officers/members are encouraged to serve on the Membership Committee.
+Responsibilities of the Membership committee include:

 c.
 Fundraising Committee